joancarter2000/getting-cleaning-data-course-project/CodeBook.md

-As listed below this dataset has total 68 variables the Subject variable is numeric the Activity variable is character all other variables are numeric the detailed explanation of each variable can be found in the original features_info file the only change i made to variable 3 to 68 is remove "()" from their original names for easy reading. the steps i made to clean the original dateset following the course instructions are documented in README.md file in the repository.
+As listed below this dataset has total 68 variables, the Subject variable is numeric, the Activity variable is character, all other variables are numeric.
+The detailed explanation of each variable can be found in the original features_info file.
+The only change i made to variable 3 to 68 is remove "()" from their original names for easy reading.
+The steps i made to clean the original dateset following the course instructions are documented in README.md file in the repository.

 1.Subject